-- 17. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines. - 18.
-The Panel will consider co-authorship to be a normal element of research activity in its UoAs 1 and 2, and for outputs with less than 8 co-authors the Panel will accept that all co-authors have made a significant contribution to the research process leading to the output concerned.
-In the case of an output with eight or more co-authors the university should explain in no more than 100 words the contribution of the submitting author unless s/he is a first or co-first author, or a last or co-last author, or corresponding or co-corresponding author.
+17. The Panel affirms the principles and arrangements on assessing co-authored/co-produced research outputs as set out in paragraphs 32-34 of the General Panel Guidelines.

+18. The Panel will consider co-authorship to be a normal element of research activity in its UoAs and expects all named co-authors to have made a significant contribution to the research process leading to the output concerned.